Takashiidobe/notes/src/books/game-programming-patterns/update-method.md

 2. The component class:

-- If you\'re using the Component pattern, this makes sense.
+- If you're using the Component pattern, this makes sense.
 Each component can update itself independently.

 3. A delegate class: